Johann Alexander Brassicanus: Career

 When, after Bebel's death in 1516, a reaction once more set in against humanism, he availed himself of the first opportunity to absent himself temporarily from the scene of his former labours.
 In 1519 he attached himself to the suite of the royal orator Maximilian von Bergen, who was sent on various diplomatic missions by the king.
 After a sojourn in the Netherlands (1520) Brassicanus returned to Tübingen (1621) to pursue his study of law in connection with his work as a teacher.
 In this way he was brought into intimate relations with Ingolstadt, he received there the degree of Doctor of Laws, also succeeding Reuchlin in the important chair of philology (1522).

-His position in this stronghold of Catholicism soon became untenable, as he, like so many orthodox minds of the time who openly sympathized with the reforming activities of Martin Luther, was suspected of being a confirmed Lutheran.
-At this juncture he found friends ready to assist him, in Johann Faber and Johann Camers, who worked zealously for his appointment to the University of Vienna, and whose influence helped to give a more orthodox tone to his opinions on religious questions.
-In 1524 he was called to the University of Vienna as professor of rhetoric, next receiving the professorship of the laws of the Empire, and not till 1528 the coveted chair of Greek literature, in addition to which he still retained that of jurisprudence.
-His disapproval of the Lutheran movement was now most pronounced, partially as a result of a more profound study of the Church Fathers; he was particularly exercised over the disastrous influence of Lutheranism on educational activities.
+Due to his sympathies with Martin Luther, Brassicanus's position in the heavily Catholic university of Tübingen became untenable.
+With the help of Johann Faber and Johann Camers, he obtained a position at the University of Vienna as professor of rhetoric in 1524.
+He later became a professor of jurisprudence there, and in 1528 he additionally received the chair of Greek literature.

+Due to influence from Faber and Camers, and study of the Church Fathers, Brassicanus's opinions on Luther became increasingly negative.
+He was particularly exercised over the disastrous influence of Lutheranism on educational activities.